lucasbasquerotto/cloud/README.md

 **2. Passing complex parameters:**

 The pod context file is a template, so complex parameters may not be passed as intended to templates and children, and even make the template as an invalid yaml file.
-To avoid such problems, and taking into accont that yaml is a superset of json, and that the filter `to_json` generates a one-line json, you can pass comples parameters, as well as multiline strings, as:
+To avoid such problems, and taking into account that yaml is a superset of json, and that the filter `to_json` generates a one-line json, you can pass complex parameters, as well as multiline strings, as:

 ```yaml
 #...